WilcyWilson/Linux-Tips/SSH/README.md

 You can also start,stop,restart other services like SSH using <b>systemctl</b> or <b>service</b> command on Linux.

 ## Connecting to Linux PC from Windows 10 using SSH
-open command prompt on Windows -> follow the below steps -> don't forget to put the linux root password
+open command prompt on Windows -> follow the below steps -> write the linux root password when prompted
 ```console
 Microsoft Windows [Version 10.0.19042.844]
 (c) 2020 Microsoft Corporation.
 All rights reserved.